LexProfi/EvaCortex/papers/EvaCortex_Core_Reasoning_Architecture.md

 # **EvaCortex Core Reasoning Architecture**
----

 > **EvaCortex is a foundation for agents that not only respond — but think, reason, and architect themselves over time.**

----

-> _This paper does not include implementation details.
-It abstracts the cognitive model for conceptual and exploratory purposes only._

 ## **Abstract**